woofers/battlesnake/README.md

 ### Drawbacks<a id="sec-1-1" name="sec-1-1"></a>

 The snake's biggest drawback was trapping itself in its own tail.
-We didn't implement an effective algorithm to calculate dangerous regions of the board, and ultimately the snake only died by running out of moves.
+We didn't implement an effective algorithm to calculate dangerous regions of the board, and ultimately the snake died by going for takedowns and boxing itself in.

 ## Battle History<a id="sec-2" name="sec-2"></a>
 **Bounty Snakes:**